MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    * When the **Status** is a green check mark, the graph analysis was successfully saved and can be viewed.
    * If the analysis fails with the **Status** of a red x, select the **Job Details** (i) icon next to Status to view details and see what might've caused the failure.
    * Select a table column heading, such as Name or Submitted, to sort by it.
-   * Select the **Dataset Parameters** icon next to the name to view them for the analysis in that row.
+   * Select the **Parameters** icon next to the name to view them for the analysis in that row.
    * Select the **Delete Analysis** (trashcan) icon to delete the analysis from the list.
    * Select the **Download Metrics** icon to download an .xlsx file with the person and group metrics in the saved subgroup graph analysis, which are based on the selected date range and other options.
 For example, Boundary Spanning will have multiple values based on the attributes selected for the graph.